freetonik/Quantum-Computing-For-Software-Engineers/book.md

 A quantum program looks a bit like musical notation.
 Horizontal lines are qubits, and elements on them are gates.
 Time goes from left to right.
 This representation is called a quantum circuit.
 Generally, it does not have a notion of timing, only relative timing.
 It means that the order here matters, but the exact number of seconds (or rather nanoseconds) between the operations is not part of the circuit.

 ![](/images/quantum_circuit.png)

-# Chapter 2.
-Levels of Abstraction of a Superconducting Quantum Computer

 ## Crafting a qubit with superconductivity